-Contracting can provide a varied and challenging work life, and is ideal for those that enjoy working in different environments.
+Contracting can provide a varied and challenging work life across a range of working environments.

 If you’ve always worked in permanent roles, it can take a real shift in mindset to adapt to contracting.
 That said, there are some great benefits to consider that may help you decide if it’s right for you.

-- Flexibility - contracting gives you the opportunity to integrate your work into your lifestyle.
-Simply put, you can choose to take on contract assignments as and when it suits you, offering flexibility for professionals with commitments such as looking after children or elderly relatives.
+Contracting gives you the opportunity to integrate your work into your lifestyle.
+Simply put, you can choose to take on contract assignments as and when it suits you.

-- Greater access to sought-after roles - contracting is a great way to get a foot in the door of a company you really want to work for, as employers are often more open and flexible to taking on contractors than they are with permanent hires, especially during periods of greater economic uncertainty.
-This also affords you the opportunity to build up a wider network of contacts.
-Contracting is a great way to get a foot in the door of a company you want to work for permanently.
+Contracting is a great way to get a foot in the door of a company you really want to work for, as employers are often more open and flexible to taking on contractors than they are with permanent hires, especially during periods of greater economic uncertainty.
+This also provides the opportunity to build up a wider network of contacts.

-- Experience of different company cultures - all companies offer a range of working styles and cultures, and contracting helps you gain experience to those best suited to your personality - an opportunity that is not possible in a permanent role.
+As you work across different companies you will be exposed to the range of working styles and cultures.
+Contracting helps you gain experience to those best suited to your personality - an opportunity that is not possible in a permanent role.

 Want to find out about the latest contracting opportunities?
 Contact one of our specialist recruitment teams for more information.